Ross Chastain steals victory at Talladega Superspeedway

 “I have no idea.
 They just kept going up.
 They just kept moving out of the way.”

-The eighth-generation watermelon farmer from Florida climbed out of his winning TrackHouse Racing entry through the open roof flaps — like a sunroof — and smashed a watermelon from the roof of the Chevy in celebration.

-Chastain also bit into a hunk of watermelon he picked up off the ground, but this time asked on Fox Sports if any seeds had gotten stuck in his beard.
-He did his entire live television interview following his win in Texas last month with a bit of watermelon rind stuck on his face.
+Chastain that bit into a hunk of watermelon but this time asked on Fox Sports if any seeds had gotten stuck in his beard.
+He did his entire live television interview following his win at Circuit of the Americas last month with a bit of watermelon rind stuck on his face.

 Chastain and William Byron are the only multiple race winners through 10 Cup events — a quarter of the season.
 He’s solidly locked into the playoffs with TrackHouse, a second-year team owned by former driver Justin Marks and Pitbull.